-1.7 How to Read this Plan
+1.7.1.8 How to Read this Plan

+The Vaughan Official Plan, in its entirety (Volume 1, Volume 2, and all mapping and schedules), is the policy of City of Vaughan Council.
 This Official Plan (Volume 1 and Volume 2) represents the policy of the Council of the City of Vaughan with respect to land use and related matters.
 It is intended that the Plan be read in its entirety as policies throughout it may apply to any given parcel of land.
 Volume 1 contains policies that apply City-wide.
 Secondary Plans and Site/Area- Specific policies are contained in Volume 2.
+Volume 1 contains policies that apply city-wide.
+Volume 2 contains Secondary Plans, Site-Specific and Area- Specific policies.